$\hbar$-Vertex algebras and chiralization of star products: h -Vertex algebras

 \begin{theorem} The ideal $\Jj_\h$ is a two-sided ideal for $\pbr[-\h]{\cdot}{\cdot} $.
 The algebra $\Zhu_\h(\Vv)$ has the structure of a Poisson algebra, with Poisson bracket induced by $\pbr[-\h]{\cdot}{\cdot} $. \end{theorem}

 \begin{proof} By right Leibniz rule

-and by sesquilinearity $\pbr[-\h]{a}{(\del_\h b)}=\del_\h(\pbr[-\h]{a}{b})$.
+and by sesquilinearity $\pbr[-\h]{a}{(\del b)}=\del(\pbr[-\h]{a}{b})$.
 Since by skewsymmetry $\pbr[-\h]{a}{b}=-\pbr[-\h]{b}{a} \mod \Jj_\h $, we have that $\Jj_\h$ is a two-sided $\pbr[-\h]{\cdot}{\cdot}$-ideal.

-Specializing $\l=-\h$, the axioms of a $\h$-Lie conformal algebra recover those of a Lie algebra.
+Specializing $\l=-\h$, the axioms of an $\h$-vertex Lie algebra recover those of a Lie algebra.
 So $\pbr[-\h]{\cdot}{\cdot} $ is a Lie bracket on $\Zhu_\h(\Vv)$.
 Since it satisfies the Leibniz rule, it is a Poisson bracket. \end{proof}